HM: Hybrid Masking for Few-Shot Segmentation: Experiment

 \subsubsection{FSS-1000.}

-Table~\ref{table:performance_fss} compares our proposed method and the other methods on the FSS-1000 dataset.
-In the 1-shot test, our method yields a gain of 1.6$\%$ and 1.3$\%$ in mIoU over \cite{HSNet} with ResNet50 and ResNet101 backbones, respectively.
+Table~\ref{table:performance_fss} compares HSNet-HM, VAT-HM, and competing methods on the FSS-1000 dataset~\cite{FSS1000}.
+In the 1-shot test, HSNet-HM yields a gain of 1.6$\%$ and 1.3$\%$ in mIoU over \cite{HSNet} with ResNet50 and ResNet101 backbones, respectively.
 In the 5-shot test, we observe an improvement of 0.2$\%$ in mIoU over \cite{HSNet} with the ResNet50 backbone.
+In the 1-shot test, VAT-HM shows slightly inferior mIoU compared to VAT~\cite{VAT} with ResNet50 but it performs a little better than VAT~\cite{VAT} with ResNet101.